Eugenie Clark, The Shark Lady photo can be found HERE.

-I think for the best information on Dr Clark, you could go to Nat Geo where they have written a great article on the woman and her life.
-Her contributions to marine science is incalculable, and her pioneering example to both women and Japanese Americans (she was half Japanese) should not be forgotten.
+I think for the best information on Dr. Clark, you could go to Nat Geo where they have written a great article on the woman and her life.
+Her contributions to marine science are incalculable, and her pioneering example to both women and Japanese Americans (she was half Japanese) should not be forgotten.
 Please click on the Nat Geo link to learn more about this Amazing Woman!